-An intro to Hippolytus of Rome whose work, the Apostolic Tradition, reveals intimate details of the life of prayer and worship of the Roman Church in the late second century.
+An intro to Hippolytus of Rome whose work, the Apostolic Tradition, reveals intimate details of the life of prayer, worship and liturgy of the Roman Church in the late second century.

 The most prolific Roman Church Father of the third century, St. Hippolytus wrote in an age when the Church of Rome was still Greek in language and culture.
 He was, in fact, the last Roman theologian to write in the language of the New Testament.
 And because the use of Greek died out in Rome by the mid fourth century, many of Hippolytus’ works were forgotten and even lost.
 Among those that survive is the earliest known Christian biblical commentary, the Commentary on Daniel (ca. 204), which accepted as canonical the parts of the book (Dan.
 13-14) later rejected by some Protestant Reformers.
 His numerous other commentaries illustrate that, like the Fathers generally, he was before all else an interpreter of Scripture.